-This is the Griffith Observatory Sky Report for the week ending Wednesday, February 26, 2014.
-Here is what’s happening in the skies of Southern California:
+This is the Griffith Observatory Sky Report for the week ending Wednesday, April 9, 2014.
+Here is what’s happening in the skies of southern California:

-Free views of the sun during the day and of the moon, planets, and other celestial objects at night, are available to the public in clear weather through Griffith Observatory’s telescopes Tuesday-Sunday before 9:30 p.m.
+Free views of the sun during the day and of the moon, planets, and other celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday before 9:30 p.m.
 Check our website for our schedule.
-The next public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, March 8.
-That occasion will also be used to honor the memory of the legendary telescope builder and astronomy popularizer John Dobson.
+The next public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, April 5.
+Griffith Observatory will also provide viewing of the total lunar eclipse on Monday night, April 14.

 From Griffith Observatory, I’m Anthony Cook and I can be reached at firstname.lastname@example.org.